|

 The

-observations of Criticus are very just, and the errors he mentions certainly of
+observations of CRITICUS are very just, and the errors he mentions certainly of

 too conspicuous a nature to have been, before insertion, overlooked by us, but

-the Visitor particularly desired that his article on the ball should be
+the VISITOR particularly desired that his article on the ball should be

 inserted as per copy.